iacore/rwkv-web/README.md

 ## Tips

 - Infer request is cached.
-- Click Refresh when the server is loaded with a different model.
+- Refresh when the server is loaded with a different model.
+- The application is slightly janky.
+Refresh or Press "Reset" might solve some problems.

 ## Notes